fadymedhat/MCLNN-theano/README.md

 ```

 The dataset name and the number of folds are used to name the index, standardization, weights and visualization folders as below.
+So make sure the index folder is named with the convention: 'datasetname_fold-count_index'.

 The the visualization folder stores the images for weights and activations, if any of the visualization flags is enabled.
 ```python
 DATASET_NAME = 'datasetname'